openstack-archive/tripleo-incubator/doc/source/deploying.rst

 Nova
 ----

-Nova depends on Keystone, Glance and Quantum.
+Nova depends on Keystone, Glance and Neutron.
 In future Cinder will be one of the dependencies.

 There are three ways the service can be deployed: